The best 13 surf spots in the Canary Islands

 Wooden surfboard on a sandy beach in the Canaries

 Why are the Canary Islands perfect for a surfing trip?

-The archipelago has ideal conditions for surfing, with great weather all year long and it has been a staple for surfers around the world since the ’70s.
-Temperatures rarely fall below 20°C, the sun is almost always shining and the waters are warm and inviting.
+The archipelago has ideal conditions for surfing, with great weather all year long, it has been a staple for surfers around the world since the ’70s.
+Temperatures rarely fall below 20°C in the coastal areas, the sun is almost always shining and the waters are warm and inviting.

 The islands’ location in the Atlantic Ocean means that they are exposed to strong off-shore winds, which create some of the best surfing conditions in the world.
 Powerful swells generated in the North Atlantic Ocean are very common and there are more than 100 great breaks around the islands!